nrinaudo/nrinaudo.github.com/source/_posts/2013-08-03-partial-functions.markdown

 ## Origin of the name
-It would appear that partial functions are originally a mathematical concept: they are function that are only defined for a subset of the input domain (as opposed to *total* functions, which are defined for the entirety of this domain).
+It would appear that partial functions are originally a mathematical concept: they are functions that are only defined for a subset of the input domain (as opposed to *total* functions, which are defined for the entirety of this domain).

 The square root function, for example, is a partial function: `sqrt(x)` is only defined for positive values of `x`.